pebreo/django-notes/django-rest-framework.md

 from rest_framework import viewsets from prompt.serializers import EntrySerializer

+class IsOwnerOrReadOnly(permissions.BasePermission):
+    """
+    Custom permission to only allow owners of an object to edit it.
+    """

+    def has_object_permission(self, request, view, obj):
+        # Read permissions are allowed to any request,
+        # so we'll always allow GET, HEAD or OPTIONS requests.
+        if request.method in permissions.SAFE_METHODS:
+            return True

+        # Write permissions are only allowed to the owner of the snippet.
+        return obj.owner == request.user

 class EntryViewSet(viewsets.ModelViewSet):
     """
     API endpoint that allows users to be viewed or edited.